AgKing3242/Bash_scripts/README.md

-## Some Linux Bash Scripts for automating day-to-day tasks
+## Some Linux Bash scripts for automating day-to-day tasks.